 Cocaine users can expect withdrawal symptoms within hours of stopping the drug, peaking in a few days, and for the process to take between one and ten weeks.

-Symptoms of cocaine withdrawal can include an inability to feel pleasure or to concentrate, exhaustion, anxiety, depression, suicidal thoughts, raging appetite, nightmares, chills, tremors, nerve pain and an inability to be sexual aroused.
+Symptoms of cocaine withdrawal can include an inability to feel pleasure or to concentrate, exhaustion, anxiety, depression, suicidal thoughts, raging appetite, nightmares, chills, tremors, nerve pain and an inability to be sexually aroused.

 Regardless of the chemical structure of the drug one is addicted to, it is common to fear the experience of detoxification of that chemical from their physical bodies: The onset of panic attacks or intense anxiety or unpleasant nausea can trigger an abrupt return to the drug of addiction.
 But detoxification need not be a process to be feared.